dasante78/StockEnv/README.md

-# StockEnv: Stock Environment for Human
+# StockTrainer: Stock Environment for Human
-## StockEnv: Stocks Made Easy
+## StockTrainer: Stocks Made Easy

-StockEnv is high level API data generator for training python machine learning models on stock/cryptocurrency data and is capable of running with Keras, Tensorflow, sklearn, and many other machine learning APIs
+StockTrainer is high level API data generator for training python machine learning models on stock/cryptocurrency data and is capable of running with Keras, Tensorflow, sklearn, and many other machine learning APIs

 Capabilities: